ppy/osu-wiki/wiki/Skinning/Interface/en.md

 Notes:

 - By default, this is also used for the combo numbers.
-- This is for the combo, only used in [osu!standard](/wiki/osu!standard).
+- This element is for the combo, only used in [osu!standard](/wiki/osu!standard).
 - Blend mode varies:
   - If used for combo counter:
     - Additive for the expanding after images.